rashidalabri/strif/README.md

 ### Cargo

+Alternatively, STRIF can be built from source and installed using `cargo`:

-* Install the rust toolchain in order to have cargo installed by following [this](https://www.rust-lang.org/tools/install) guide.
+* Install the Rust toolchain in order to have `cargo` installed by following [this](https://www.rust-lang.org/tools/install) guide.
-* run `cargo install strif`
+* Run `cargo install strif`

 ## Usage

 ### Sequence-graph alignment

-To generate a sequence-graph alignment of your sample to STR loci, use [ExpansionHunter](https://github.com/Illumina/ExpansionHunter).
+To generate a sequence-graph alignment of your sample, use [ExpansionHunter](https://github.com/Illumina/ExpansionHunter).
 The tool will produce a `.realigned.bam` file for each sample.
 Instructions for running ExpansionHunter can be found [here](https://github.com/Illumina/ExpansionHunter/blob/master/docs/03_Usage.md).

 ### Extracting repeat sequences

-To extract repeat sequences from an [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) BAMlet (`.realigned.bam`), run the following command.
+To extract repeat sequences from an ExpansionHunter BAMlets (`.realigned.bam` files), run the following command.
 If the output is not specified, the output will be saved in the same directory as the BAMlet with a `.repeat_seqs.tsv` suffix.

 ```
 strif extract <BAMLET> [OUTPUT]